-- Fine examples of over ten historic styles of American architecture, ranging from mid-17th century through early 20th century; - Arguably the finest collection of Federal Style and Federal Period architecture in the United States - The finest collection of Samuel McIntire designed properties in the United States (McIntire Historic District Walking Trail). - Some of the earliest established and best preserved urban parks in the nation; - One of the few remaining colonial period wharves in the country; - Many seventeenth and early eighteenth century structures from the Puritan and early maritime periods; - Four local historic districts (Derby Street, Lafayette Street, McIntire, and Washington Square) encompassing approximately 550 17th, 18th, and early 19th century structures; - A large early cotton textile factory, immigrant settlement houses and neighborhoods, and leather industry archeological resources; - Historic sites associated with the late 17th century witchcraft trials; and - Prehistoric Native American archaeological resources dating back approximately 4,000 years, ranging from the Late Archaic through Early, Middle, and Late Woodland Periods to Contact Period.
+- Fine examples of over ten historic styles of American architecture, ranging from mid-17th century through early 20th century; - Arguably the finest collection of Federal Style and Federal Period architecture in the United States - The finest collection of Samuel McIntire designed properties in the United States (McIntire Historic District Walking Trail). - Some of the earliest established and best preserved urban parks in the nation; - 5 public and 3 private cemeteries established from 1637 to 1807 containing important historic resources, such as burial markers and tombs, fencing, buildings and other structures; - One of the few remaining colonial period wharves in the country; - Many seventeenth and early eighteenth century structures from the Puritan and early maritime periods; - Four local historic districts (Derby Street, Lafayette Street, McIntire, and Washington Square) encompassing approximately 550 17th, 18th, and early 19th century structures;

+- A large early cotton textile factory, immigrant settlement houses and neighborhoods, and leather industry archeological resources; - Historic sites associated with the late 17th century witchcraft trials; and - Prehistoric Native American archaeological resources dating back approximately 4,000 years, ranging from the Late Archaic through Early, Middle, and Late Woodland Periods to Contact Period.

 CPA funds may be spent on the acquisition, preservation, rehabilitation and restoration of historic resources.
+For rehabilitation and restoration, the expenditure must fall within the CPA definition of "rehabilitation" and is not within the CPA definition of "maintenance".
 For non-City property, projects will require the filing of a permanent Preservation Restriction on the property at the Registry of Deeds that has been approved by Massachusetts Historical Commission.
 Project proponents will be required to provide title information and a metes and bounds legal description.

 Communities using CPA funds on historic resources must adhere to the United States Secretary of the Interior's Standards for the Treatment of Historic Properties.
+Funding must not violate the Antiaid Amendment to the Massachusetts Constitution.